whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 * _Healed people illegally:_ Christ illegally healed people on the Sabbath.
 (Matthew 12:10, Mark 3:2)[xxx-bible|matthew 12:10]<sup>,</sup>[xxx-bible|mark 3:2]

 * _Prioritized doing the right thing over following the law:_ When religious and legal authorities reminded him of the law, Christ said that taking care of people was more important than the law, saying, "The Sabbath was made for man, not man for the Sabbath."
-(Mark 2:27)[xxx-bible mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following an unjust law.
+(Mark 2:27)[xxx-bible|mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following an unjust law.

 * _Attacked predatory money lenders:_ Jesus physically attacked predatory moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.
 (Mark 11:15-18)[xxx-bible|esv mark 11:15-18]

 * _Associated with other revolutionaries:_ Christ associated with Zealots, which were a Jewish revolutionary movement.
 At least one of Jesus's disciples was a Zealot.
 Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.[xxx-britannica jewish overview]<sup>,</sup>[xxx-worldhistory jewish zealots]

-* _At trial, Jesus was accused of challenging Roman authority:_ At his trial, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible|kjb luke 23:2] He did not deny the charges.[xxx-bible|esv mark 14:56-64]
+* _At trial, Jesus was accused of challenging Roman authority:_ At his trial, among other things, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible|kjb luke 23:2] He did not deny the charges.[xxx-bible|esv matthew 27:12]

 * _Christ was killed like a revolutionary:_ Crucifixion was a punishment that the Romans used especially for revolutionaries.
 Christ and two other revolutionaries were nailed to a cross and left to die in a public place to scare others away from revolutionary activities.[xxx-worldhistory jewish zealots]